Software Used

 Search: Algolia DocSearch

-The documentation search is using Algolia DocSearch which is free for all technical documentation websites of open source projects and is itself licensed under an MIT license.
+The documentation search uses Algolia DocSearch, which is free for technical documentation websites of open-source projects and is licensed under an MIT license.
 You can learn more about their privacy policy here.

 Image Viewer: Lightbox

-To display images nicely, we are using Lightbox by Victor Diego, which is licensed under the MIT license.
+To display images effectively, we use Lightbox by Victor Diego, which is licensed under the MIT license.

-Other Javascript libraries used by this documentation (hosted on our own servers) are:
+Other JavaScript libraries used by this documentation (hosted on our own servers) include: